Musee d’Orsay on a Budget

 3. Musee d’Orsay; Late Entrance Discounts

 Look out for a discounted late opening tickets that are available each Thursday evening for the Musee d’Orsay.
 Visits take place from 6pm with the museum open until 9:45pm, (last entrance 9pm).
-Worth booking in advance if your are looking to secure early evening as these timed ticketed sessions get booked up fast.
-Combining a visit to the galleries alongside a spot of dinner can be quite the evening in Paris.
+It is slightly cheaper to buy tickets on the door but you need to balance this against potential queue times.
+Alternatively, book tickets in advance but worth noting that the early evening timed tickets go fast.
+Later times can offer a relatively quieter experience where you can combine a visit to the galleries alongside a spot of dinner.
+You’ll find a range of dining experiences from within the art gallery to suit all budgets.

 4. Musee d’Orsay; Book Online

 Whilst you pay a small surcharge if you book online for at the Musee D’orsay, it does guarantee you entry as well as secure you timed ticket entry into the museum.
 Simply book a half hour slot that suits you and you’ll avoid the queues that build throughout the day for on-the-day ticketing.
 Online tickets gain entrance through a separate entrance, simply show your tickets to the staff on the entrance to gain a swifter entrance.
-Worth noting that staff will not allow you entry before your stipulated time, (we’ve tried), so it does entail an element of planning to your day.
+Worth noting that staff will not allow you entry before your stipulated time, (we’ve tried & failed), so entails an element of planning.

 Guide to Musee d’Orsay; Beat the Queues

 1. Musee d’Orsay remains a hugely popular setting for visitors to Paris so it’s extremely difficult to get ahead of the crowds.
-Nevertheless, to guarantee entry whilst avoiding the bottleneck that quickly builds around the ticket kiosks & bag search areas, we suggest booking tickets online in advance.
+Nevertheless, to guarantee entry & avoid the bottleneck that quickly builds around the ticket kiosks, we suggest booking tickets online in advance.
 Whilst there is a small uplift in ticket price, for those looking to fit more into their day, this is well worth the excess.
 Timed ticketed entry offers you swifter access into the museum but aim to arrive for your stipulated time as early arrivals will be turned away.

 2. Musee d’Orsay is closed every Monday so this might go some way to understanding why Tuesdays are notoriously busy days at the Museum.
 Sundays too are busy days at the setting so worth planning a visit away from these days.